Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ~~~~
 ## Operators

-Operators are symbols programming languages use to carry out arithmetic and logical operations.
+Operators are symbols that programming languages use to carry out arithmetic and logical operations.

-Following are the most common python operators.
+Following are the most common Python operators.
 ~~~~
 # Examples of Arithmetic Operator
 a = 9